MicrosoftDocs/azure-docs/articles/key-vault/key-vault-hsm-protected-keys.md

 ##Step 4: Prepare your key for transfer

-For this forth step, do the following procedures on the disconnected workstation.
+For this fourth step, do the following procedures on the disconnected workstation.

 ###Step 4.1: Create a copy of your key with reduced permissions